evatrium/capsule/docs/routing/README.md

 ### Setup
 By including routing into your app, a 'routing' namespace will be injected and made available in Capsule.
-Make sure to import routing before any other capsules that depend on it, to be safe, your entry file (index.js);
+Make sure to import routing before any other capsules that depend on it (to be safe, in your entry file (index.js));

  **Note:** *Uses HTML5 pushstate.
 Hash routing is not supported*